Should I See a Periodontist?

 Have you noticed a recent change in your bite when talking, chewing, or brushing?
 Do your teeth feel a bit loose?
 Are your gums red, swollen, or bleeding?
 If you answer “yes” to any of these questions, it’s time to see a periodontist.

-What do Periodontists do?
+What Do Periodontists Do?

 Periodontists are dental professionals specializing in the prevention, diagnosis and treatment of gum disease, a condition that affects almost half of all adults over the age of 30.
 Our dentists have completed three additional years of training beyond standard dental school and are experts in performing procedures that restore the look, feel, and function of your gums.
 One of our patients’ most common complaints is gingivitis, an inflammation of the gums that, if not treated promptly, can become acute.
 Besides being gum specialists, we offer an array of treatments to heal damage to the root surfaces of the tooth.
 We also are experts in the placement, maintenance, and repair of dental implants to replace portions of a missing tooth.